 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Adding Feed Content To Your Posts
+Adding RSS Feed Content To Your Posts

-Note: These plugins typically require configuration – visit the plugin sites for instructions, or contact us if you need assistance configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us for help with plugin configuration.

 WPeMatico